 ‘The Heaviside Condition’ is rendered in the tradition of the classic English concept-album; featuring twelve different keyboards (from a Victorian harmonium to a vocoder), a newly perforated barrel organ roll, bicycle spokes played as percussion and a bassoon.
 It was recorded in a hair salon, a Methodist church and a seaside Bed & Breakfast.

 The Choral Engineers were formed as an experimental creative choir in January 2015 to take part in initial performances of ‘The Heaviside Condition’.
 On the album, they can be heard singing, whispering, speaking, producing animal voices and playing mechanical instruments.

-Since forming, The Choral Engineers have created song-cycles about road-building and Brexit, become Butoh performers for the UNESCO Opera ‘Earth Echoes’ and gone feral in a 13th Century Abbey.
-With them, we look forward to many more unique adventures and rituals in Torbay.
+The Choral Engineers created song-cycles about road-building and Brexit, become Butoh performers for a UNESCO conference and went feral in a 13th Century Abbey.